Existence for Stable Rotating Star-Planet Systems: Preliminary Results

-\begin{remark} In Theorem \ref{Properties of LEM} we only mention the case where $P(\rho)$ satisfies polytropic law (\ref{polytropic law}), but the results hold true for a more general form of $P(\rho)$, see for instance \cite[Theorem 2.25]{Che26G1}. \end{remark}
+\begin{remark} In Theorem \ref{Properties of LEM} we only mention the case where $P(\rho)$ satisfies polytropic law (\ref{polytropic law}), but the results hold true for a more general form of $P(\rho)$, see for instance \cite[Section 2]{Che26G1}. \end{remark}

 \begin{remark} Notice in Theorem \ref{Properties of LEM}, since the local minimizer $\rho \in {R}_0\left(\mathbb{R}^3\right)$, we know $\bar{x}(\rho)=(0,0,0)^T$ in (\ref{EL}).
-However, one can generalize the case where the center of mass is not at the origin and $\rho$ is constrained minimizer instead of $W^\infty$ local minimizer, hence we retain the term $\bar{x}(\rho)$ in (\ref{EL}) in Theorem \ref{Properties of LEM} (iv) and (\ref{EL}) holds on $\Omega_i$ instead of $\delta$-neighborhood of $\Omega_i$.
-This is consistent with the form in McCann's paper \cite[Section 6]{McC06}. \end{remark}
+However, one can generalize to the case where the center of mass is not at the origin, hence we retain the term $\bar{x}(\rho)$ in (\ref{EL}) in Theorem \ref{Properties of LEM} (iv).
+This is consistent with the form in McCann's paper \cite[Section 6]{McC06}.
+Furthermore, if $\rho$ is a constrained minimizer instead of a $W^\infty$ local minimizer, (\ref{EL}) still holds on $\Omega_i$. \end{remark}

 \begin{remark} McCann initially introduced and proved Theorem \ref{Properties of LEM} in \cite{McC06}.
-We later complemented this work in \cite{Che26G1} by showing why (\ref{EP}) also holds on the boundary of support of minimizer.
+We later complemented this work in \cite{Che26G1} by showing why (\ref{EP}) also holds on the boundary of the support of minimizer.
 Additionally, in \cite{Che26G1} we verified the local minimizer $\rho$ has finite internal energy $U(\rho)<\infty$, hence $E_J$ is indeed differentiable at $\rho$ due to Lemma \ref{diff. of energy}.
 Further discussion—including the reason why the local minimum energy is attained under uniform rotation (Theorem \ref{Properties of LEM} (ii)), the interpretation of the stability result (Theorem \ref{Properties of LEM} (viii)), the generalization of the fixed angular momentum from $J_z$ to $\mathbf{J}$, and the equivalence between (\ref{EP'}) and (\ref{EL})—can be found in \cite{McC06, Che26G1, JS22}.

 \end{remark}

 Thanks to Theorem \ref{Properties of LEM}, together with the arguments of McCann \cite{McC06}, we know a constrained energy minimizer on $W_{m}$ exists and its support lies in the interior of $\Omega_m \cup \Omega_{1-m}$ when $J$ is sufficiently large.
 Therefore, this constrained minimizer is a $W^\infty$ local minimizer.
 And we know the following theorem: